 No coverage shall be provided to Charter School by the District under any of the District's self-insured programs or commercial insurance policies.
 Charter School shall secure and maintain, at a minimum, insurance as set forth below with insurance companies acceptable to the District [A.M.
-Best A-, VII or better] to protect Charter School from claims which may arise from its operations.
+Best A-, VII or better] or the equivalent provided through a California Joint Powers Authority self-insurance program to protect Charter School from claims which may arise from its operations.
 Each Charter School location shall meet the below insurance requirements individually.